 Most workplaces are diverse by default.
 Yet, many struggle with how to deal with so much of it.
 In this three-day “Developing Inclusive and Tolerant Workplaces” course, we help organizations recognize and capitalize on the opportunities inherent in a diverse workforce.
 The course offers employees and managers a series of questions, conversations, emotional experiences and eventual commitments that pertain to the range of values, behaviors, and attitudes present in all workplaces.
 It aims to engage employees first in becoming aware of how their beliefs and biases are formed and permeate the workplace, and second, in generating and solving issues by committing to new norms of social behavior and conflict resolution.
 Lessons in the science of wellbeing complement a well-rounded experience where all employees can actively build better organizations for everyone.

 The “Authentic Leadership” program focuses on facilitating a one or two day workshop on the Authentic Leadership Development Model.
-In this session, leaders will identify hot spots (adversity moments) and learn how those hot spots are actually opportunities for accelerating a leader’s self-awareness, behavioural integrity, organizational relationships and compassion.
+In this session, leaders will identify hot spots (adversity moments) and learn how those hot spots are actually opportunities for accelerating a leader’s self-awareness, behavioural integrity, organizational relationships and sense of compassion.
 The result is a more authentic leader who is more aligned with those they lead.

-The “Strategic Alignment” program is a one or two facilitation where we take a strength-based approach with the whole of the organization to co-create the alignment of mission, strategy and tasks across the organization.
+The “Strategic Alignment” program is a one or two day facilitation event where we take a strength-based approach with the whole of the organization to co-create the alignment of mission, strategy and tasks across the organization.
 This method has a significant impact on attaching purpose to the employee’s career, creating immediate buy-in on strategic initiatives, and gleaning insights for senior leaders of the organization.